 The UK’s initiative to improve vocational education The programme in the United Kingdom called “Teach Too Programme” gives the pool of high-quality teachers.
-One of the purposes of the programme […]
+One of the purposes of it is […]

 The UK’s initiative to improve vocational education

 The programme in the United Kingdom called “Teach Too Programme” gives the pool of high-quality teachers.
-One of the purposes of the programme is to improve vocational education.
-We will learn what vocational education is in the later part of this article so that let us discuss why vocational education is important first.
+One of the purposes of it is to improve vocational education.
+We will learn what vocational education is in the later part of this article.
+Thus, let us discuss why vocational education is important first.